xlfe/PJON-cython/README.md

 ## Current status:

 - simple implementation working - focus on LocalUDP, GlobalUDP and ThroughSerial strategies

-LocalUDP - (Should work but not tested)
+- LocalUDP - (Should work but not tested)
-GlobalUDP - Tested and appears to work
+- GlobalUDP - Tested and appears to work
-ThroughSerial - Tested and appears to work
+- ThroughSerial - Tested and appears to work

-PJON-cython versions are aligned with PJON versions to indicate compatibility with C implementation for uC platforms.
+Note - PJON-cython versions are aligned with PJON versions to indicate compatibility with C implementation for uC platforms.

 ## Testing (see pjon-cython-testing.py)